emazyka/vuejs-migration/slides.md

 Which features are deprecated?

-Which of them do you utilize in your app?
+Deprecations utilized in your app

-Consider enough preparation time for your action plan
+Preparation time for your action plan

+Dry run - analyze the warnings

-Analyze the warnings to refactor your code incrementally
+Refactor your code incrementally

 Tackle warnings in groups